rjohndesales/Data-Analytics-Repo/Data Preparation and Tableau Vizualization Project/README.md

 # Background:
 - Worked at a movie theater, became very interested in movie and shows
-- Specifically found the explosion of streaming services interested
+- Specifically found the explosion of streaming services interesting